-1 Point the remote control transmitter for the device 1 to 3 in.
+- 1 Press and release the HomeLink[®] button you want to program and check that the HomeLink[®] indicator light flashes orange. - Point the remote control transmitter for the device at the rear view mirror, 1 to 3 in.
 (25 to 75 mm) from the HomeLink[®] buttons.